iturdikulov/notes/Computer_science.md

 > computer science.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Computer_science)</cite>

+The fundamental concern of computer science is determining what ==can and cannot be automated==.

 I think knowing computer science help to write effective [[Code|code]] (goal of good [[Programmer|programmer]], which I want to be).
 I described how I [[Learning|learn]] computer science [[How_I_learn_computer_science|here]].